 Put Your Phone in Flight Mode

 Putting your phone in flight mode will disable any radio including Bluetooth, WiFi, GPS, and Cellular.
 By turning these off at once, your phone’s battery has one less load to carry, resulting in slightly faster charging.
+Follow the steps to enable flight mode or airplane mode on your phone;

 - Go to Settings and find Network Connections.